Skip to main content

 She was at home recovering from an illness when her uncle Sandy Horne, a wireless air gunner from LaRiviere, Manitoba, visited the family before being posted overseas.
 He looked so impressive in his blue uniform that Merle was determined to contribute to the war effort herself.

 In 1942 she spent six months working on another farm, seven days a week, ten hours a day!
 “At the end of the summer, I calculated that my total pay was eight cents an hour,” Merle recalls.
-When that job ended, she took the bus into Winnipeg and went to the air force recruiting centre, where she studied the list of careers available to women.

-“You could be a motor transit driver, a medical assistant, a metereologist in the tower, a cook, or a wireless operator ground (WOG).
+“You could be a motor transit driver, a medical assistant, a meteorologist in the tower, a cook, or a wireless operator ground (WOG).
 The position of WOG had recently been added, as a large number of air gunners were being killed in the skies over Germany.
 These air gunners were being replaced by male WOGs as they were already fluent in Morse Code.
 In turn, the vacant WOG positions were opened to women,” she explained.

 With the image of Uncle Sandy fresh in her memory, Merle applied for a WOG position.
 She was given an aptitude test, the main requirement being the ability to take Morse Code.
 “The room was filled with men and smoke,” Merle recalls.
 One part of the test involved listening to two separate Morse Code signals and detecting whether they were the same, or different.